bl0nd/chive/README.md

 useful variants, right?
 Well, yes and no. Unfortunately, when multiple variants become involved, things start to break down:

-* Variants are often multi-line, meaning we can't distinguish between variant data as easily as we could target paths.
+* Variants are often multi-line, so we can't distinguish between them as easily as we could target paths.

 * Providing a cookie-cutter variant often doesn't make any sense, especially when multiple targets are involved.